Quick Answer

 In windows and on signage

-Lauren runs a home goods shop and uses a window sign during slower weekdays.
+A home goods shop can use a window sign during slower weekdays.
 The sign shows a QR code and a short message about a limited-time discount.
 Passersby can scan without entering the store.

 This setup works best when the landing page loads quickly and explains the offer clearly.
 People scanning from the sidewalk usually stand for only a few seconds.